salsify/avromatic/README.md

 - The size of the value for a fixed type field.
 - The value for an enum type field is in the declared set of values.
 - Presence of a value for required fields.
+Empty arrays and maps are considered valid for required fields.
+- Validity of nested records, including records embedded in array, maps, and unions.

 ### Unsupported/Future

 The following types/features are not supported for generated models:

 - Custom types for members within a union.
-- Reused models for nested records: Currently an anonymous model class is generated for each subrecord.

 ## Development